 As a celebration of the CAMMAC community, we will be creating a compilation video of your recordings of Mélodie’s song.
 CAMMAC teacher Kevin O’Neil will edit your submissions and create the final video.

-We hope that many of you will participate, and that you’ll get your kids and grandkids involved too – the more singers we have participating, the more powerful the final video will be.
+We hope that many of you will participate and that you’ll get your kids and grandkids involved too.
+This is a great project, whether you’re singing solo or for the whole family!

 We look forward to receiving your submissions!